 - 2.10.1.
-Admissions arrangements will be set annually, this will happen even if there are no changes from previous years and a consultation is not required. - 2.10.2.
-If the academy changes any significant aspect of the admissions procedure then OAT will be informed prior to making changes and beginning the consultation process.
-Any significant changes proposed by the academy must be approved by OAT. - 2.10.3.
-The academy will consult on admissions arrangements when changes to the academies' arrangements are proposed (no consultation is required for an increase in PAN or changes to ensure compliance with the admissions regulations).
-Where the admission arrangements have not changed from the previous year there is no requirement to consult, subject to the requirement that we must consult on our admission arrangements at least once every seven years, even if there have been no changes during that period. - 2.10.4.
-We will publish any consultation for admissions on our website and notify appropriate stakeholders.
-If there are any substantive responses to the academy's consultation then these will be sent to OAT.
-Any subsequent changes will be made in consultation with OAT.

-2.10.5.
-Once our admissions arrangements have been determined we will notify the appropriate bodies and publish a copy of the determined arrangements on our website.
+Admissions arrangements will be determined annually by the academy's local governing body (LGB), this will happen even if there are no changes from previous years and a consultation is not required. - 2.10.2.
+If the academy changes any significant aspect of the admissions procedure, then the OAT Board will be informed prior to making changes and prior to the beginning of the consultation process.
+Any significant changes proposed by the academy must be approved by the OAT Board. - 2.10.3.
+The academy will consult on admissions arrangements when changes to the academy's arrangements are proposed (no consultation is required for an increase in PAN or changes to ensure compliance with the admissions regulations).
+Where the admission arrangements have not changed from the previous year, there is no requirement to consult, subject to the requirement that we must consult on our admission arrangements at least once every seven years, even if there have been no changes during that period. - 2.10.4.
+The academy will publish any consultation for admissions on its website and notify appropriate stakeholders.
+If there are any substantive responses to the academy's consultation, then these will be sent to the OAT Board.
+Any subsequent changes will be made in consultation with the OAT Board. - 2.10.5.
+Once the academy's admissions arrangements have been determined it will notify the appropriate bodies and publish a copy of the determined arrangements on its website.